Elijah Dixson

 Producer

-• Tracking project development in JIRA and planning event debut
+• Tracked project development in JIRA and planned event debuts.

-• Coordinating deliverables with multiple departments internally and with external partners
+• Coordinated deliverables across multiple internal departments and external partners.

 Project Summary